 Below are links to my current research projects and my PhD work.
 You can find research outputs from this work on my publications page.

-This work is funded by a research development grant at Edinburgh Napier University with Peter Cruickshank, my colleague in the Centre for Social Informatics, as PI.
-Through this work, we are investigating the security information practices associated with digital identity, in particular, the sharing of log-in details and to develop the concept of “social proxies” for managing digital identities. [more]
+This work was funded by a research development grant at Edinburgh Napier University with Peter Cruickshank, my colleague in the Centre for Social Informatics, as PI.
+Through this work, we investigated the security information practices associated with digital identity, in particular, the sharing of log-in details and to develop the concept of “social proxies” for managing digital identities. [more]

-This research is funded by The Carnegie Trust for the Universities of Scotland with Dr Gemma Webster as the Principal Investigator (PI).
-For this work, we are investigating the lived experiences of people who act as “social media proxies” for adults with dementia in their care. [more]
+This research was funded by The Carnegie Trust for the Universities of Scotland with Dr Gemma Webster as the Principal Investigator (PI).
+For this work, we investigated the lived experiences of people who act as “social media proxies” for adults with dementia in their care. [more]